yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_instance_group.html.markdown

 * `folder_id` - The ID of the folder that the instance group belongs to.
 * `labels` - A set of key/value label pairs to assign to the instance group.
 * `health_check` - Health check specification.
 The structure is documented below.
+* `max_checking_health_duration` - Timeout for waiting for the VM to become healthy.
+If the timeout is exceeded, the VM will be turned off based on the deployment policy.
+Specified in seconds.

 * `load_balancer` - Load balancing specification.
 The structure is documented below.